UPSCb/RnaSeqTutorial/README.md

 # Caveats
 inv block only numbers inv-XXXX

 When building if it fails at the stage at which it creates the RnaSeqTutorial.html page, be careful to restore the original structure of the vignette folder (_i.e._ copy Chapters.orig back to Chapters)

+Also the package need to be preinstalled so that the data, _etc._ is available.